-The Committee emphasized that it is imperative to promote opportunities for stakeholders to offer feedback on performance measures.
+The Measure Feedback Loop Committee emphasized that it is imperative to promote opportunities for stakeholders to offer feedback on performance measures.
 Although NQF regularly promotes opportunities to comment on performance measures as they are undergoing evaluation in the CDP, these promotions only reach those who have already subscribed to NQF's contact lists.
 As a result, stakeholders who are less familiar with NQF's role in performance measure evaluation, but are nonetheless being measured by endorsed standards, may not realize they have an opportunity to note unintended consequences or unexpected benefits of measures.

-The Committee noted certain stakeholder groups were particularly important to reach with these opportunities.
+The Committee noted certain stakeholder groups are particularly important to reach with these opportunities.
 In particular, these include hospital administrators, database coordinators, or other quality managers.
-These individuals will have their own perspective on measures, and are well-placed to directly collect feedback from frontline providers.
-The Committee suggested that NQF identify other channels that measure implementers are using to communicate about measure development and approval milestones (e.g., CMS's communications about the rulemaking process) and request that NQF's review milestones also be included in these channels.
+These individuals will have their own perspective on measures, and are wellplaced to collect feedback directly from frontline providers.
+The Committee suggested that NQF identify other channels that measure implementers are using to communicate about measure development and approval milestones (e.g., CMS's communications about the rulemaking process) and request that NQF's endorsement milestones also be included in these communications.

 NQF and measure developer organizations should establish and standardize feedback channels with specialty societies, professional organizations, vendors, and relevant stakeholder groups to facilitate use and feedback on measures.
+Once collected, this feedback could be used in several ways.
+For example, if it warrants a re-examination of the measure (e.g., a significant unintended consequence has been identified), NQF would initiate an early review for maintenance of endorsement.
+Alternatively, if the feedback is best addressed through a clarification by the developer, NQF could facilitate connecting the feedback provider to the developer to resolve the issue.
 By soliciting feedback from targeted organizations, developers and NQF can create the potential for consistent and reliable feedback from a known source.
 Developers also have the opportunity to seek out professional societies with registries to identify opportunities for implementation through this source or to promote the use of the measure thorough its membership and to use the organization as a channel for collecting feedback from its membership.
-While many of these organizations have key personnel that are engaged in NQF's endorsement work, often their engagement is limited to their specific stakeholder interests (i.e., hospital associations interested in exclusively hospital-level measures).
+While many of these organizations have key personnel that are engaged in NQF's endorsement work, often their engagement is limited to their specific stakeholder interests (e.g., hospital associations interested in exclusively hospital-level measures).
 Others suggested there may be opportunity to partner with electronic health record (EHR) vendors or other data management vendors; there may be opportunities for collecting measure feedback through the same interfaces where data elements are entered or submitted.